CodeYourFuture/syllabus/docs/js-core-1/week-1/mentors.md

 Be sure to assign all of the tasks to your students several days before you aim to teach.

+## Delivery Notes

+### Giving Feedback to Each Other

+For this exercise, you should open the Pull Request and share you screen.
+Illicit answers from the students based on what they've just read.

+You should only type what they say, try to let them take the lead.

+**Important**: Please delete the comments after you have finished the exercise so that another teacher can use it!

 ## Questions and Help

 We highly recommend joining the relevent Slack Channel for this module.
 In this channel you can ask questions, get advice from previous teachers and discuss lesson content.